 -by Ioana Stanca.

-Due to the powerful and devastating extent of the coral bleaching on The Great Barrier Reef, the health of corals has become a much bigger concern in the scientific world.
+With the powerful and devastating extent of the coral bleaching on The Great Barrier Reef, the health of corals has become a much bigger concern in the scientific world.
 Climate change is not without consequences, the constant modification in ocean temperature levels has triggered an imbalance in the microbiome and led to a state of dysbacteriosis which has exposed the corals to diseases and bleaching through the emergence of pathogenic species.

 Currently, coral restoration programs are divided into passive restoration and active restoration.